Pandyavarun/RAG-System/README.md

 1. Check the troubleshooting section above
 2. Review configuration settings in `config.py`
 3. Ensure all dependencies are properly installed
-4. Verify your Google API key is valid and has sufficient quota
+4. Verify your Google API key is valid and has sufficient quota.

 ---